Applies To: SQL Server 2014, SQL Server 2016 Preview

 If SETUSER WITH NORESET is used, the database owner or system administrator must log off and then log on again to reestablish his or her own rights.

 The following example shows how the database owner can adopt the identity of another user.
 User mary has created a table called computer_types.
 By using SETUSER, the database owner impersonates mary to grant user joe access to the computer_types table, and then resets his or her own identity.

-SETUSER 'mary'; GO GRANT SELECT ON computer_types TO joe; GO SETUSER;
+SETUSER 'mary'; GO GRANT SELECT ON computer_types TO joe; GO --To revert to the original user SETUSER;